Achieving net zero by 2030

 As outlined in the SME Climate Hub guidance, businesses providing climate solutions as part of their core business model (like us) are permitted to half their emissions on an intensity basis rather than an absolute basis.
 That means we’re also committing to align with a +1.5°C trajectory by halving emissions intensity by 2030.

-In fact, our wind, solar and hydro sites have avoided the emission of over 942,000 tonnes of carbon dioxide since our inception in 1994.
+In fact, our wind, solar and hydro sites have avoided the emission of over one million tonnes of carbon dioxide since our inception in 1994.

 We were also one of the first companies to fund ‘direct wire’ energy solutions for businesses – installing solar or wind projects on site, enabling them to benefit from cleaner, cheaper power, as well as reducing their own carbon footprint.